5 Secrets To Avoid A First-Time Manager’s Worst Mistakes

 I used to ask my Boss what her performance objectives were.
 Guess what?

-Poof and suddenly my work had better contribute to her objectives.
+Po, of and suddenly my work hatoercontributed better to her objectives.

 1. Buy yourself time

-A client just accepted a position where she is managing three times the number of people she had been.
+A client has just accepted a position where she will be managing three times the number of people she had been working with previously.
 Her management issues didn’t multiply by three; they grew exponentially by a factor of 3.

 Listen to the organization.
 Get people out of the workplace so they are comfortable enough to start talking.
-Ask open-ended questions then shut up and let people talk.
+Ask open-ended questions, then let people speak without interruption.

 Remember that one of the most annoying things about any manager — or anyone for that matter — is when they just won’t shut up.